aschulak/mailgun-python-appengine/README.md

 `mailgun-python-appengine` is a python appengine client for [Mailgun].
 Mailgun is a set of powerful APIs that allow you to send, receive, track and store email effortlessly.

+This client only does send at the moment.
+Feel free to add extra goodness.

   [mailgun]: http://www.mailgun.net

 ## Usage